unstoppabledomains/resolution-service/README.md

   Contains a scheduled job that connects to the Ethereum blockchain using JSON RPC and pulls CNS (.crypto) and UNS domains and resolution events.
 The events are parsed and saved to the database.
+- MATIC worker\
+  Contains a scheduled job that connects to the Polygon blockchain using JSON RPC and pulls domains and resolution events.
+The events are parsed and saved to the database.\
+  Since Polygon and Ethereum are compatible, we use two instances of the same worker implementation to pull data from these networks.
 - ZIL worker\
   Contains a scheduled job that connects to the Zilliqa blockchain using and pulls ZNS (.zil) domains and resolution events.
 The events are parsed and saved to the